 Determination of D-saccharic acid-1,4-lactone from brewed kombucha broth by high-performance capillary electrophoresis.

-Do you make your Kombucha?
+Do you drink it?
+Do you make it?
 Have you experienced any benefits from taking it?
-Share with me below!
+Share with below!